 Automate OData Integration Tasks from PowerShell

-Are you looking for a quick and easy way to access OData services from PowerShell?
-We show how to use the Cmdlets for OData and the CData ADO.NET Provider for OData to connect to OData services and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access OData services from PowerShell?
+This article demonstrates how to utilize the OData Cmdlets for tasks like connecting to OData services, automating operations, downloading data, and more.

 The CData Cmdlets for OData are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to OData.

-The cmdlets are not only a PowerShell interface to the OData API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete OData services.
+The Cmdlets are not only a PowerShell interface to OData, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete OData services.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for OData.
 To access OData services from other .NET applications, like LINQPad, use the CData ADO.NET Provider for OData.

-After obtaining the needed connection properties, accessing OData services in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing OData services in PowerShell can be enabled in three steps.

 The User and Password properties, under the Authentication section, must be set to valid OData user credentials.
 In addition, you will need to specify a URL to a valid OData server organization root or OData services file.